Razorback Stadium: Controversy

 Since 1948, home games were divided between two venues: Razorback Stadium and War Memorial Stadium in Little Rock.
 Because of the stadium renovations in 1999-2000, Razorbacks athletic director Frank Broyles wanted to move all home games to Razorback Stadium to help pay off the $30 million bond.
 Broyles pointed out that the expanded Razorback Stadium would increase revenue to $3 million per game, compared to the $2 million per game for playing at War Memorial Stadium.

 However, Little Rock investors did not like the idea of moving all home games to Fayetteville and countered with an offer to renovate and expand War Memorial Stadium to increase revenue.
 Also, Little Rock investor Warren Stephens threatened to discontinue his family's support ($150,000 in annual donations with an additional $1 million in annual support from his family's company Stephens Inc.) for the program if games were pulled from Little Rock.

 After listening to both Chuck Neinas (Broyles' consultant on the issue) and Stephens in January 2000, the University of Arkansas Board of Trustees voted 9-1 to sign a compromised contract with the owners of War Memorial Stadium.
 The contract would keep at least two Razorbacks games, including one conference game, in Little Rock until the end of the 2014 season.
 In 2008, the contract with War Memorial Stadium was extended through the 2016 football season by athletic director Jeff Long.

 In 2014, a five-year contract called for one game to be played at War Memorial Stadium each season through 2018.
 In 2014 and 2018, the game was against a conference opponent.
 In 2015, 2016, and 2017, the game was against a nonconference team.
 2018 marked the 70th anniversary of the Razorbacks playing in War Memorial Stadium.

 In 2018, another agreement was signed to play games in War Memorial Stadium through 2024.
 The new contract specified that each home game versus the University of Missouri would be played at War Memorial through the 2023 season, and the Razorbacks would play their annual spring game in alternating seasons in Little Rock through 2024.
 However, the request was later denied by the SEC.

 The university amended its contract with the state in February 2021 to move the Missouri games back to Fayetteville.
-The Razorbacks will face FCS opponents at War Memorial Stadium in 2021, 2023, and 2024, followed by their first-ever matchup against Arkansas State in 2025.
+According to the 2021 plan, the Razorbacks would face FCS opponents at War Memorial Stadium in 2021, 2023, and 2024, followed by their first-ever matchup against Arkansas State in 2025.